 ATOL does not protect you if you book direct with an airline.
 If your ATOL travel firm books your flights and accommodation separately, then only your flights would be protected by ATOL.
 In that case (i.e., flights and accommodation booked separately), you may still be protected if your travel agent runs their own financial protection scheme through the Association of British Travel Agents (ABTA).

 When you book a package holiday, it's always a good idea to ask if your booking is covered under ATOL or ABTA.
 But beware that some firms falsely advertise that ATOL Protection is in place.
-As of January 2018, CCA false ATOL warning included the following websites, which should be avoided if you're planning a holiday:
+To ensure your holiday is protected in 2026, the Civil Aviation Authority (CAA) now recommends that you never rely on a list of 'known bad actors,' as new fraudulent sites are created daily.
+Instead, you must independently verify any firm before booking.

 Protection When You Book Your Own Holiday